sujit-sahu/home/content/bookbmstdr/chap1/_index.md

     modeling objectives are stated.

-<a href="../Rcode/Chapter1.html"> R code for reproducing the figures in Chapter 1. </a>
+<a href="../Rcode/Chapter1.html"> R code for reproducing the figures in Chapter 1. </a> This file will be changed soon surely.

 {{< gallery album="chap1figures" >}}